bvm-org/bvm/docs/bvm.md

         return z;

-  if the initial creation of `j` is done on the stack and the stack is contiguous, then the stack will be popped and `j` will be lost by the time the call to `x()` returns. `k` would then point to a location beyond the top of the stack.
+  if the initial creation of `j` is done on the stack and the stack is continuous, then the stack will be popped and `j` will be lost by the time the call to `x()` returns. `k` would then point to a location beyond the top of the stack.
 The potential subsequent invocations of `y` and `z` will be problematic unless steps are